smshagor-dev/kaniz_global_trade_b2b_b2c/README.md

 - B2C marketplace for normal retail customers
 - B2B marketplace for companies, suppliers, manufacturers, wholesalers, distributors, importers, and exporters

-The project keeps the original eCommerce CMS B2C system intact and adds enterprise B2B modules as extension layers.
+The project keeps the original an eCommerce CMS B2C system intact and adds enterprise B2B modules as extension layers.

 ---